 Teaching Artist Spotlight: Priya Thoreson

 Priya Thoresen will be joining the roster of teaching artists at Northern Clay Center in the new year.
 You may already be familiar with Priya’s work and not know it as she was featured on the cover of Ceramics Monthly when she was named one of their 2018 Emerging Artists.
 Get to know her a little better in the conversation to follow and consider signing up for her class.
-Priya will be teaching Redefining the Vessel on Tuesday nights from 6:30 – 9:30 PM starting January 8.
+Priya will be teaching Sculptural Abstraction on Wednesday nights from 6:30 – 9:30 PM starting June 19.

 We are lucky to live in a region that continues to draw and develop new talent in the field of ceramics and we hope you revel in the access as you develop your own clay story.